-I bet it comes as no surprise that, when you’re after weight loss, researchers have found that eating more non-starchy vegetables (like cucumber, mushrooms, or salad leaves) gives you an edge.
+It will come as no surprise that, when you’re after weight loss, researchers have found that eating more non-starchy vegetables (like cucumber, mushrooms, or salad leaves) will give you an edge.

 You chew lots which is also good for weight loss which I suspect is a big factor in the success of the raw food diet, often touted for losing weight.

-They can substitute for starchy root veges like potato or starchy grains like rice or cous-cous so you eat less.
-And you can add them to any grains you cook to create a half-grain, half-vege dish such as a green fried rice.
-These veges like capsicum, mushroom, celery, artichoke hearts ‘dilute’ down the final carbs you eat yet leave you feeling good.
+Non-starchy vegetables can be substituted for starchy root veges like potato, or starchy grains like rice, or couscous so you eat less.
+You can also add them to any grains you cook to create a half-grain, half-vege dish such as a green fried rice.
+Vegetables like capsicum, mushroom, celery, artichoke hearts ‘dilute’ down the final carbs you eat yet leave you feeling good.
 Which means if you replace other sources of food with these, you'll lose a lot of weight!
 These days vegetable rice such as cauliflower rice or broccoli rice have become so popular that you can even buy them ready to steam in sealed packs in the supermarket.
 You can also try replacing noodles in a stir-fry with thinly sliced cabbage.

 Having vegetables ready in your fridge can help you make healthier choices if you need a snack or need to make it another hour or two to the next meal.
-Plus a container of peeled carrots or celery sticks or cucumber lengths is quick to grab and munch on.
+A container of peeled carrots, celery sticks, or cucumber lengths is quick to grab and much on.
 For dieters, they’re a dream food.

-Plus there's new research saying that people who eat large serves of vegetables and fruit experienced "increased happiness, life satisfaction, and well-being."
+What’s more there's research showing that people who eat large serves of vegetables and fruit experienced "increased happiness, life satisfaction, and well-being."
 Wow.
-Now that's good news!
+Now that is good news!

 Carrots are top of my list among vegetables for losing weight.
 I just love the crunch and convenience of carrots.
 I love them cooked, uncooked and grated in salads.
 What I like most is that carrots taste great eaten raw whilst they’re economical and keep well in the fridge.